URSolarSplash/Telemetry-Server/README.md

 ## Fake a raspberry pi

+In order to aid asynchronous development let's emulate a raspberry pi (yes, sensors aren't emulated but it's a good starting point).

 Download the ZIP file of the prerequisite kernel and disk image etc FROM https://rochester.box.com/s/9geocd4ap3wg9967aifbctwxpymypq1q and launch it via the following command:

 (We're only supporting OSX or Linux distributions):